IRL-Dtc MS 412 (St. Andrews Psalter or Wode Partbooks)

 General Description

 A Quintus partbook from a set originally of five volumes.
 Main corpus copied by Thomas Wode or Wood (d.
-1592), vicar at St. Andrews, who is named as scribe on several pages; other unidentified scribes made additions in early 17th century; later additions possibly copied in Aberdeen (HutchiS).
-Subsequent history of set prior to 19th century not known (except for duplicate Discantus book (EdinU Dk.5.14), in Edinburgh University Library since 1672).
-Partbooks apparently taken to Ireland at one time.
-Discantus and Tenor books purchased by the antiquarian David Laing at 1867 sale in London and only this Quintus book (DubT 412) has remained in Ireland.
-Belonged earlier to unidentified Irish clergyman.
+1592), vicar at St. Andrews, who is named as scribe on several pages; other unidentified scribes made additions in early 17th century.
+Main corpus compiled and copied in St. Andrews, Fifeshire, Scotland; later additions possibly copied in Aberdeen (HutchiS).
+One psalm setting copied partly by John Buchan (inscription in [Lbl Add.
+MS 33933][1]); one canticle setting copied partly by Andrò Kemp (inscription on p.
+119 of Bassus book); other unidentified scribes made additions in early 17th century.
+The subsequent history of the set prior to 19th century is not known (except for duplicate Discantus book EdinU Dk.5.14, in Edinburgh University Library since 1672).
+Apparently, some or all books were at one time in Ireland, but only the Quintus book DubT 412 has remained there.
+The Discantus and Tenor books, which earlier belonged to an unidentified Irish clergyman, were purchased by the antiquarian David Laing at 1867 sale in London.
+Bass book purchased by a Mr. Blackwood, of Edinburgh, at Dublin auction; apparently acquired by Laing in 1835 ('D. Laing 1835' inside front cover).
+The three books (DTB) passed to their present library following Laing's death.

 DIAMM, 2017 (rev. 2020)